 24. Tech-Enhanced Kitchens

-Woe unto those not presents to witness the activity of skating at the Olympics in 2025.
-The smart kitchen is one intuitive area equipped with touch less faucets, refrigerators keeping track of their inventories, and ovens that are equipped with artificial intelligence.
+Woe unto those not present to witness the activity of skating at the Olympics in 2026.
+The smart kitchen is one intuitive area equipped with touchless faucets, refrigerators keeping track of their inventories, and ovens that are equipped with artificial intelligence.
 Voice control over lighting, an AI that assists with recipes, and customizable cabinet lighting are aspects that will provide beauty and comfort.

 25. Sensory Design